 Companies leading the ecological and social transition and showing that a new type of sustainable business development is feasible and attractive will create inestimable value to the society, the people, and the environment.

-They will lead by example and will be recognized for their commitment.
+They will lead by example and will be recognised for their commitment.

 Companies need to think creatively if they want to meet their customers' needs.
 Such out-of-the-box thinking can lead to more sustainable and less costly practices.